For many years, the UK has been building alumni networks to cement relationships between people who have enjoyed an educational experience in the UK.

 - Greater connectivity for education, research and innovation collaborations in the region.

 The countries of SE Asia are Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam.
 These countries include some of the most dynamic economies in the world with high potential for beneficial engagement by UK universities.
-By creating the Alumni Hub, we will draw on the extensive knowledge and networks through the stable presence of the FCO and the British Council.
+By creating the Alumni Hub, we will draw on the extensive knowledge and networks through the stable presence of the Foreign, Commonwealth & Development Office (FCDO) and the British Council.
 The Partnership will work with universities to actively engage successful alumni in this thriving region through strategic investment in their talent, to embrace their affinity with the UK alumni population and seek opportunities in research, education, and innovation collaborations between UK & SE Asia higher education institutions.